dukeboard/kevoree-modeling-framework/README.md

 }
 ```

 Need an example ?
-This a trace of the modification of the param att of node0 with the content newVal.
+This is a trace to set the attribute `param` of the `node0` element of the `nodes` relation to `newVal`.
+This trace is also generated when the attribute is set.

 > {type:"SET",path:"nodes[node0]/param",content:"newVal"}

 ### Trace sequence

-A trace sequence is basically an ordered set of atomic traces.
-A trace sequence can be applied on a model to sequencially perform a model transformation.
+A trace sequence is basically an ordered list of atomic traces.
+A trace sequence can be applied on a model to sequencially perform a model transformation, step-by-step replay or a synchronization.
 A trace sequence can be view a patch.

-Set operation of models
+Set operations on models
 -----------------------

 ### ModelCompare